butterfly-pn/lesson-plan/README_en.md

 ## Contributing

-I am open for any kind of contributions - opinions, questions, UX/UI issues and pull requests :wink:
+I am open for any kind of contributions - opinions, questions, UX/UI issues and pull requests :wink:.
+You can contact me here: pniedzwiedzinski19@gmail.com